 “Drivers looking to get the cheapest insurance premiums in Connecticut should maintain continuous coverage and avoid any lapse.
-When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.
+When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren McKenzie, senior insurance agent, A Plus Insurance.

 Key Highlights

-Geico has the cheapest full coverage car insurance in Connecticut, at an average premium of $103 per month or around $1,242 per year, based on CarInsurance.com data.
+Geico offers the cheapest car insurance rates in Connecticut for a full coverage policy with an average premium of $103 per month or around $1,242 per year, based on CarInsurance.com’s rate analysis.

 A full coverage policy includes liability insurance, which is required by law in most states and optional coverage such as comprehensive and collision insurance, which typically have a deductible.